 As if figuring out which type of Medicare Plan wasn’t confusing enough, now you realize you need to make changes or swap plans.
 When can you do this?

 Don’t worry about trying to figure it out for yourself.
-The independent agents at Braden Insurance have the answers to when the Medicare Annual Enrollment Period is and everything you need to know surrounding it.
+The independent agents at Braden Insurance in Louisville, KY have the answers to when the Medicare Open Enrollment Period is and everything you need to know surrounding it.

-The Medicare Annual Enrollment Period, also referred to as AEP, is the time for those who are already enrolled in Medicare to make decisions regarding whether to join, switch, or drop Medicare plans.
-Some of the things you can do during this window include:
+The Medicare Open Enrollment Period, also referred to as AEP, is the time for those who are already enrolled in Medicare to make decisions regarding whether to join, switch, or drop Medicare plans.
+Some of the things you can do during this open window include:

 - Drop Original Medicare and enroll in a Medicare Advantage plan